 The AACC presents and co-hosts annual programs at the Montclair Art Museum, including Art Meets Jazz, the Annual Film Forum, conversations, film screenings, book talks, and more.

 The vision of the Ben Jones Scholarship is for students to have transformative experiences in the visual arts through exploring their creative voice, building portfolios and personal connections, and increasing confidence and self-esteem.
-This scholarship is available for high school students ages 16+ to take adult Yard School of Art classes or workshops during the school year or summer.
+This scholarship is available for high school students throught age 20 to take teen or adult Yard School of Art classes or workshops during the school year or summer.
 The scholarship is for students from households demonstrating financial need and covers tuition and the art supplies required for the class.

 The AACC Founders Fellowship is designed to honor the founding members of the AACC by providing career and growth opportunities for recent African American graduates of master’s or doctoral programs in visual arts and/or art history.
-This 10-month Fellowship is available for those with a graduation date after December 31, 2019.
-Candidates who anticipate graduating before June 30, 2023 may also apply.
+This 10-month Fellowship is available for those with a graduation date after December 31, 2020.
+Candidates who anticipate graduating prior to June 30, 2024 may also apply.

 East Orange native Ayana V. Jackson’s work was featured in an AACC program in 2020 and acquired by the Museum shortly after.
 She has a particular interest in the 19th and early 20th century representation of Black women and often casts herself in the role of historic figures.
 With this relatively new work, Jackson has created her own mythological references as a sort of Afrofuturism.